sogaiu/tree-sitter-clojure/doc/makefile.md

 repository has been using an `npm` / `package.json` organization.

-We made use of the associated "scripts" (see inside of `package.json`) functionality and leaned heavily on the capabilities of the command line interface (cli) of `tree-sitter` for various project-related tasks such as:
+We made use of the associated "scripts" (see inside of `package.json`) functionality and relied on the capabilities of the command line interface (cli) of `tree-sitter` for various project-related tasks such as:

 * Generating `.c` and `.json` bits from `grammar.js`
 * Generating a `.wasm` file for the grammar